gbouras13/pharokka/README.md

 * Other changes in the codebase should make `pharokka` v1.4.0 run slightly faster than v1.3.2, even if `--fast` is not used.
 * Updated databases as of 23 August 2023.
 You will need to download the new v1.4.0 databases to run v 1.4.0.
 The VFDB database is now clustered at 50% sequence identity (which speeds up runtime).
 * `--mmseqs2_only` which will essentially run `pharokka` v1.3.2 and is default in meta mode `-m` or `--meta`.
 * `pharokka_proteins.py`, which takes an input file of amino acid proteins in FASTA format and runs MMseqs2 (PHROGs, CARD, VFDB) and PyHMMER (PHROGs).
+See the [proteins documentation](docs/proteins.md) for more details.
 * `--custom_hmm`, which allows for custom HMM profile databases to be used with `pharokka`.
 * `create_custom_hmm.py` which facilitates  the creation of a HMM profile database from multiple sequence alignments.
+See the [documentation](docs/custom.md) for more details about how to create a compatible HMM profile database.
 * `--dnaapler`, which automatically detects and reorients your phage to start with the large terminase subunit.
 For more information, see [dnaapler](https://github.com/gbouras13/dnaapler).
 * `--genbank`, which allows for genbank format input with `-i`.
 * Fixes to `-c`, which should now work with `-g prodigal` (thanks Alistair Legione for the fixes).